rossta/rossta.github.com/source/blog/2018-01-18-animating-connect-four-with-vuejs.html.md

 </transition>
 ```

+As we'll only JavaScript animation for the transition, Vue recommends setting
-Vue recommends setting the `:css` property of a `<transition>` element to
+the `:css` property to `false` as an optimization.
+We also bind a callback named
-`false` as an optimization if only JavaScript animation will be used.
-We also bind a callback named "enter" to the `@enter` listener on the `<transition>`
+"enter" to the `@enter` listener on the `<transition>` component.
+The definition
-component.
-The definition of that callback will be a method on the
+of that callback will be a method on the `BoardChecker` component:
-`BoardChecker` component:

 ```
 const BoardChecker = Vue.component('board-checker', {